symfony/symfony-docs/security/access_token.rst

 `OpenID Connect (OIDC)`_ is the third generation of OpenID technology and it's a RESTful HTTP API that uses JSON as its data format.
 OpenID Connect is an authentication layer on top of the OAuth 2.0 authorization framework.
-It allows to verify the identity of an end user based on the authentication performed by an authorization server.
+It allows verification of the identity of an end user based on the authentication performed by an authorization server.

 1) Configure the OidcUserInfoTokenHandler